-A few of our new organic growth initiatives are progressing slower than expected due to the timing of contract awards and penetration of the new market, which resulted in uncovered fixed costs in the first six months ended June 30, 2016.
-Despite slower starts in these markets, we have experienced improvements in these organic growth initiatives during the three months ended June 30, 2016, and we believe that this strategy to grow the business will result in positive growth and enhance shareholder value.
+A few of our new organic growth initiatives are progressing slower than expected due to the timing of contract awards and penetration of the new market, which resulted in uncovered fixed costs in the first nine months ended September 30, 2016.
+Despite slower starts in these markets, we continue to see improvements in these organic growth initiatives during the three months ended September 30, 2016, and we believe that this strategy to grow the business will result in positive growth and enhance shareholder value.

-Strategic Acquisitions In 2015, we acquired substantially all of the assets of E.S.
-Boulos Company and all of the outstanding common stock of High Country Line Construction, Inc. These acquisitions have enhanced our T&D presence in the northeast and western United States and further expanded our C&I presence into the northeast United States.
+Strategic Acquisitions On October 28, 2016, we acquired substantially all of the assets of Western Pacific Enterprises ("WPE") and in 2015, we acquired substantially all of the assets of E.S.
+Boulos Company ("ESB") and all of the outstanding common stock of High Country Line Construction, Inc. ("HCL").
+The acquisition of ESB and HCL has enhanced our T&D presence in the northeast and western United States and further expanded our C&I presence into the northeast United States.
+WPE will expand our C&I and T&D presence in western and central Canada.
 We continue to look for acquisition opportunities that are compatible with our culture while enhancing shareholder value.

 Prudent Capital Returns In February 2016, we increased the share Repurchase Program by \$75.0 million to \$142.5 million and revised provisions of the Repurchase Program to enable us to accelerate the pace of share repurchases.
-On July 12, 2016, we exhausted the remaining availability under the Repurchase Program.
-We repurchased a total of 6,024,978 shares of our common stock for \$142.5 million at an average share price of \$23.64 per share.
-Subsequently, in July 2016 we increased the Repurchase Program by \$20.0 million to \$162.5 million and extended the Repurchase Program to August 15, 2017.
-These additional funds are to be used to repurchase shares of our common stock albeit at a less aggressive pace than pursued during the first half of 2016.
-Additionally, we updated our capital allocation strategy, reducing future capital spending while expanding our fleet through alternative financing approaches, such as leasing.
-In March of 2016, we entered into master lease arrangements and began to lease vehicles and equipment under these arrangements.
+On July 12, 2016, we exhausted the remaining availability under the Repurchase Program under which we repurchased a total of 6,024,978 shares of our common stock for \$142.5 million at an average share price of \$23.64 per share.
+Subsequently, in July 2016 we increased the Repurchase Program by \$20.0 million to \$162.5 million and extended the terms of the Repurchase Program to August 15, 2017.
+Additionally, we continue to evaluate our capital allocation strategy of reducing future capital spending while expanding our fleet through alternative financing approaches, such as leasing.
+In March 2016, we entered into master lease arrangements and began to lease vehicles and equipment under these arrangements.
 We continue to look for opportunities to improve our resource allocation to enhance shareholder value.

 We continue to invest in developing key management and craft personnel in both our T&D and C&I markets and in procuring the specialty equipment and tooling needed to win and execute projects of all sizes and complexity.
-We ended the second quarter of 2016 with cash and cash equivalents of \$3.4 million and \$205.7 million available under our 2016 Facility.
+We ended the third quarter of 2016 with \$192.3 million available under our 2016 Facility.
 We believe that our financial position and operational strengths will enable us to manage the current challenges and uncertainties in the markets we serve and give us the flexibility to successfully execute our three-pronged strategy.